josmas/prompting_around/README.md

 Welcome to "Prompting Around," an exploratory playground for prompting Language Models, including both OpenAI and local models.

-`Current State`: No LLM functionality is currently available.

 ## Installation
 This project is built with the [Poetry](https://python-poetry.org/) dependency management tool to simplify package management.
 Also this means that you don't need to worry about virtual environments as poetry will take care of it too.